zendesk/ar_mailer/README.txt

 Then

-  $ sudo gem install adzap-ar_mailer
+  $ sudo gem install zendesk-ar_mailer

 See ActionMailer::ARMailer for instructions on converting to ARMailer.